heyjessi/thunderwear/DESIGN.md

 Depending on the weather conditions, the background of the viewcontroller will change.
 To do this, the viewcontroller gets a weather code from the weatherInfo array, which is coded to be the first array element.
 If the first digit of the code is "2," "3," or "5," signifying there is some form of rain, the background will change to different rain backgrounds and will warn the user to bring an umbrella and a rain jacket.
 If the first digit of the code is "6", signifying there is snow, the background will change to a snowy picture.
 The default image is a blue solid background.
 This design enhances the visual appeal of the app, improves user experience, and enhances the quality of the weather/outfit suggestion.

-Lastly, the getOutfit button in viewcontroller sends an Alamofire request to the back end, **sorry i don't really understand what's going on here**

 ### second viewcontroller

 The second viewcontroller allows the user to input a location and submit this as an HTTP request.
 First, we needed to import the Alamofire library to the file.
 Additionally, we created an array of strings called weatherInfo as a global variable (so that its JSON elements can be easily accessed and changed in both the First and Second ViewContoller.swift files).
 In the Second ViewController, we also created an action function if the user clicks on the submit button.
 This sends the location information in the text field to the server and waits for validation.
 After receiving the validation, the app programatically redirects the user back to the main page.
 This was done because if the screen were to redirect back to the first view controller without receiving validation from the server, the main page would not show the information.
 This decision ensures that the information will always be shown once the user presses submit.